Under what conditions can I access to the Romanian labuor market?

 What are the risks in being an illegal worker?

-If you are working without a registered Labor Contract:
+If you are working without a registered Labour Contract:

 - You will not benefit from social protection measures, both while you are working and after your labor relationship ends, and you cannot file legal action against your employer if they violate your rights.